astropy/astroquery/docs/team.rst

 Astroquery Team: List of Module Maintainers
 ===========================================

-Astroquery is primarily maintained by Adam Ginsburg and Brigitta Sipocz.
+Astroquery is primarily maintained by Adam Ginsburg and Brigitta Sipőcz.

 Individual modules are partially maintained by their primary contributors or others who have taken over the responsibility: